nanjekyejoannah/micropython/docs/develop/gettingstarted.rst

 ~~~~~~~~~~~~~~

 Like the unix port, you need to install some required dependencies.
-The ARM compiler is a required:
+The ARM compiler is required:

 .. code-block:: console